 Yesterday I "went home" and visited the Paoli Battlefield in Malvern, Pennsylvania with my children and my very dear friend, Anne.
-Anne and I have been friends since we met in the first grade at St. Nortbert School in Paoli where Tracey and I went.
-Tracey, Anne and I have discussed the fact that we don't remember ever being taught about this pivotal battle in the Revolutionary War...one so important that the American military's battle cry "Remember Paoli!" could be heard at battle well into the 1800s.
+Anne and I have been friends since we met in the first grade at St. Norbert School in Paoli where Tracey and I went to grade school.
+Tracey, Anne, and I have discussed the fact that we don't remember ever being taught about this pivotal battle in the Revolutionary War...one so important that the American military's battle cry "Remember Paoli!" could be heard at battle well into the 1800s.

 |I wish you could see this up close; it was truly magical. |